Kitchen Cabinet Manufacturers Association (KCMA)

 To earn this award a company must show compliance in five categories:

-For our cabinet box we use low formaldehyde or no-added urea formaldehyde particleboard, medium density fiberboard or plywood, based on our customer’s requirements.
-For the single family cabinet line the cabinet finish is a customized version of Sherwin-Williams® HAP free SHER-WOOD® Water White Conversion Varnish which exceeds the Federal HAPs rule for wood finishes.
-For our multi-family cabinet line we use AkzoNobel UV Waterborne Finishing Technology.
+For our cabinet box, we use low formaldehyde or no-added formaldehyde (NAF/ELEF) TSCA Title VI compliant particleboard, medium-density fiberboard, or plywood, based on our customer’s requirements.
+For the single-family cabinet line the cabinet finish is a customized version of Sherwin-Williams® HAP free SHER-WOOD® Water White Conversion Varnish which exceeds the Federal HAPs rule for wood finishes.
+For our multi-family cabinet line, we use Sherwin-Williams® Ultra-Cure® water-based UV topcoat mid-sheen finish and Sherwin-Williams® Sher-Wood® water-based UV stains (dispersions) with a Waterborne Finishing Technology.
 Some of the benefits of this technology are:

 - No outgassing and is free of formaldehyde and heavy metals